Admiralty House, Sydney

-Admiralty House is the Sydney official residence of the governor-general of Australia.
-It is located in the suburb of Kirribilli, on the northern foreshore of Sydney Harbour (adjacent to Kirribilli House, which is the Sydney official residence of the Australian Prime Minister).
-This large Victorian Regency and Italianate sandstone manor, completed in stages based on designs by James Barnet and Walter Liberty Vernon, occupies the tip of Kirribilli Point.
+Admiralty House is the official residence of the governor-general of Australia in Sydney.
+It is located in the suburb of Kirribilli, on the northern foreshore of Sydney Harbour, and adjacent to Kirribilli House, which serves as the Sydney residence of the Australian Prime Minister.
+The large Victorian Regency and Italianate sandstone manor, completed in stages based on designs by James Barnet and Walter Liberty Vernon, occupies the tip of Kirribilli Point.
 Once known as "Wotonga", it has commanding views across Sydney Harbour to the Sydney Harbour Bridge and the Sydney Opera House.
+Admiralty House is regarded as the secondary residence of the governor-general, the main residence being Government House in Canberra, also known as Yarralumla.

-Its current name originates in the fact that it served as the residence for the Commander-in-Chief of the Royal Navy's Australia Squadron from 1885 to 1913.
+Its current name originates in the fact that it served as the residence for the Commander-in-Chief of the Royal Navy's Australian Squadron from 1885 to 1913.

 The original building on the site was completed, as a private dwelling, in mid-to-late 1843, by John George Nathaniel Gibbes, the then Collector of Customs for New South Wales and a member of the New South Wales Legislative Council.
 A portrait of Gibbes, painted in 1808, hangs in the house.

 On 22 June 2004 Admiralty House was placed on the Commonwealth Heritage List.

 History

 Early history

 Before the arrival of British settlers in Sydney Harbour, the Aboriginal Cammeraygal people lived along the Kirribilli and Milsons Point foreshores, and in the surrounding bushland.
 The area was a fertile fishing ground, and the name Kirribilli is derived from the Aboriginal word kiarabilli, which means "good fishing spot".
 The name Cammeraygal is displayed on the North Sydney Municipal Council emblem, and also gave name to the suburb of Cammeray.

 Kirribilli was settled early in the history of the Colony.
 One of the first records of land being granted on the North Shore was 30 acre on the North side of the Harbour of Port Jackson opposite Sydney Cove on 20 February 1794 to an expired convict, Samuel Lightfoot.
 Lightfoot was a former convict, born in about 1763 and transported to Australia for seven years for stealing clothing.
 He arrived with the First Fleet in 1788 on the Charlotte.

 In 1794 Thomas Muir, a Scottish constitutional reformer, was sentenced to transportation for sedition.
 Thomas Muir purchased Lightfoot's farm.
 Muir also had a cottage on what is now Circular Quay.
-It is likely that the farm was located at the Jeffrey Street end of Kirribilli (not near Admiralty house) and was named "Huntershill" by Thomas Muir, after his father's home in Scotland.
+It is likely that the farm was located at the Jeffrey Street end of Kirribilli (not near Admiralty House) and was named "Huntershill" by Thomas Muir, after his father's home in Scotland.
 Thomas Muir escaped from the colony in 1796 aboard an American brig, the Otter.